 AFT Laser Treatment

-AFT is the next generation of intense pulsed light (IPL) used to target and clear the vascular lesions—malformed blood vessels—that are responsible for rosacea.
-Half of people with rosacea experience ocular symptoms, and these ocular symptoms can show up even before any facial symptoms appear.
-Unfortunately, the lesions that cause rosacea will not go away without proper treatment.
+AFT (Advanced Fluorescent Technology) is a form of IPL (intense pulsed light) used to target vascular lesions—or malformed blood vessels—responsible for rosacea.
+Half of people with rosacea experience ocular symptoms which can appear before facial symptoms.
+Unfortunately, the lesions causing rosacea will not go away without proper treatment.
 They do, however, respond well to laser and light-based therapy, including AFT.

-AFT works by sending light energy to the blood vessels.
+AFT works by sending light energy to the malformed blood vessels.
 When the blood vessels absorb this energy, they shrink and collapse.
-The average patient requires 4-6 AFT treatments, which we schedule 3-6 weeks apart.
+The average patient requires 4-6 AFT treatments, scheduled 3-6 weeks apart.